Roman civil war of 461: Course of the conflict

 In Italy, Ricimer remained the actual ruler, although his emperor, Libius Severus, was weak and not widely recognized.
 The greatest danger came from Aegidius, who had one of the strongest armies of the West Roman Empire.
 Majorian had left most of his troops with him in Gaul.
 This army, just like the Italian army, was the most redoubtable force in the Western Roman Empire.
 Aegidius tried to descend from the north to Italy.
-However, his progress was hampered by the Burgundian rex Gundioc, who joned the new regime in Ravenna.
+However, his progress was hampered by the Burgundian rex Gundioc, who joined the new regime in Ravenna.
 In addition, Agrippinus, a follower of Ricimer, transferred the strategic city Narbonne to the Aquitan Goths, who in exchange for this went to war against Aegidius.
 In 463 Aegdius managed to defeat them at Orleans.
 He retained independent in northern Gaul until his death in 464.
 Ricimer would have had to make huge concessions for this, including ceding territory and appointing foederati to high posts.
 Gundioc was appointed magister militum par Gallas.

 The least danger came from Nepotianus who was still in Hispania after Majorianus' failed attack on the Vandals.
 On order of the Gothic rex Theodoric II, who acted on behalf of Ricimer, his Gothic troops retreated to Gaul.
 As a result, Nepotian was isolated and replaced by Arborius.
 After these events, he left Hispania and then disappeared from the sources, which may indicate his death or elimination during or shortly after the civil war.

 Marcellinus was the last strong opponent.
 After an attempt by Ricimer to buy his soldiers, he was forced to leave Sicily.
 He returned to Dalmatia and continued to position himself independently.
 He built a fleet and threatened the coasts of Italy.
 Over time (465), he joined the authority of the Eastern Roman emperor and was no longer a threat for Ricimer.